France's Nicolas Sarkozy: 'Bling' and legal woes

 At an agricultural show in 2008 he famously lost his temper with a man who refused to shake his hand.
 Mr Sarkozy told him: "Get lost, scumbag" - a rough translation of the vulgar expression he used.

-His celebrity image was reinforced by his marriage to supermodel and singer Carla Bruni in 2008.
+His celebrity image was reinforced by his marriage to Carla Bruni in 2008.
 The couple had a daughter, Giulia, a few months before the 2012 election.

-Mr Sarkozy, who is twice divorced, also has a son from his second marriage and two sons from his first marriage.
+Sarkozy, who is twice divorced, also has a son from his second marriage and two sons from his first marriage.

 Not among the elite